 Logo Design

 I mainly use Inkscape and the GIMP.
-For aspects of the Ardour logo and the complete Ingen logo, I used Xara Xtreme.
+For colored versions of the Ardour and Ingen logos, I used Xara Xtreme.

 linuxaudio.org